sandnabba/devops-lab-kit/README.md

 Growing list of ToDo items that will most likely never be completed:

-*   Made the backend API return the hostname
-    *   Will give a much better understanding of load balancing when scaling up horizontaly.
 *   Make log level configurable - implement proper logging instead of prints.
 *   Make multi stage build for frontend container
 *   Add Azure load balancer in Terraform
-*   Document how this app can be used for exploring cloud services.
-(Azure Exams etc)
 *   Add a /logging endpoint, that can be used to generate log messages or different severity